kuldeepldec/machine-learning-project/README.md

 training<-dftrain[inTrain,]
 validation<-dftrain[-inTrain,]

 #### pre process data with PCA and visualizing correlation in training data.
-The reason for doing pca was it help in reducing predictor variables and getting same accuracy as trainging data with more variable.
+The reason for doing pca was it help in reducing predictor variables and getting same accuracy as training data with more variable.

-To visualize correlation in data we have to remove user name, timestamp and classe data.
-So we created new data with predictors using subset function.
-M<-abs(cor(training[sapply(training, function(x) !is.factor(x))]))
+To visualize correlation in data we have to find corelation between predictor variables M<-abs(cor(training[sapply(training, function(x) !is.factor(x))]))

 To remove corelation with itself we use below function to put all the diagnol value to 0